 XPS measurements taken directly after deposition reveal stoichiometric Fe$_3$O$_4$ and NiO on both substrates independent of the film thicknesses.
-Due to the limited mean free path of the electrons only the surface near region ($\sim$5\,nm) of the layers could be characterized.
+Due to the limited mean free path of the electrons only the near surface region ($\sim$5\,nm) of the layers could be characterized.
 In this region no evidence for the formation of non stoichiometric magnetite was observed.
 Pilard \textit{et al.} found a 1.5\,nm thick NiFe$_2$O$_4$ interfacial layer after depositing NiO above 610\,$^\circ$C on Fe$_3$O$_4$ \cite{MagPropBilayer}.
 Within the XPS measurements presented here the interfacial region could be detected only for the thinnest magnetite films showing spectral shape and binding energies typical for Ni$^{2+}$ in NiO stoichiometry.
 Thus, there is no evidence for the formation of NiFe$_2$O$_4$ due to the lower growth temperature.

 Hard x-ray photoelectron spectroscopy (HAXPES) and x-ray magnetic circular dichroism (XMCD) measurements \cite{Kupper} of the same samples recorded after transport under ambient conditions show small traces of Fe$^{3+}$ excess on the surface of the bilayers grown on SrTiO$_3$.
 However, in deeper layers and at the interface the presence of stoichiometric NiO and Fe$_3$O$_4$ was confirmed excluding the formation of NiFe$_2$O$_4$ clusters or any interfacial layer also for thicker Fe$_3$O$_4$ films \cite{Kupper}.
-Consequently, very thin magnetite films tend to form maghemite at the surface after exposure to ambient air whereby thicker films seem to be more stable like it was reported before by Fleischer \textit{el al.} \cite{Fleischer}.
-Since XPS and LEED measurements taken after preparation and under UHV conditions show no evidence for maghemite, a capping layer deposited directly after growth could prevent the possible oxidation process in the upper layers.
+Consequently, very thin magnetite films tend to form maghemite at the surface after exposure to ambient air whereby thicker films seem to be more stable as it was reported before by Fleischer \textit{el al.} \cite{Fleischer}.
+Since \textit{in situ} XPS and LEED measurements taken after preparation under UHV conditions show no evidence for maghemite, a capping layer deposited directly after growth could prevent the possible oxidation process in the upper layers.